carlohamalainen/carlohamalainen.github.io/_posts/2015-06-03-dcmtk-no-presentation-context-for-unknown-sop-class-1-3-12-2-1107-5-9-1.md

 PresentationContext125 = 1.3.12.2.1107.5.9.1Uncompressed
 </pre>

-There are already 128 presentation contexts in the file and you can&#8217;t have more than that (some limitation in DICOM?).
+There are already 128 presentation contexts in the file and you can't have more than that (some limitation in DICOM?).
 Now
 pushing files using storescu works, if we refer to the config file and the Default profile entry:

 <pre>parallel -j 30 storescu -xf storescu.cfg Default localhost 7000 -- `find extract/ -type f`